OrangeTungsten/Fi5-IoT-Module/README.md

 - Additional code and guidance for creating cloud platform on Google Drive for storing data;

-- Device firmware with guidance.
+- Device firmware source code with guidance.

 ## Stages of realization